Can Allergies Cause Nose Bleeds?

 Treating Allergic Nosebleeds

-Having established that allergies can cause nose bleeds, the next step is to prevent or treat them.
+Having established that nose bleeds can be caused from allergies, the next step is to prevent or treat them.
 Saline-based nasal sprays are useful in keeping the nostrils from becoming overly dry but be careful not to over-rely on these products—your body’s mucous membranes may grow accustomed to the supplemental lubrication and not produce enough natural mucus themselves, leaving your nostrils drier than they were before.
 A humidifier can help prevent inhaling dry air.
 But while these treat the symptoms of allergy-related nosebleeds, you should attempt to treat the cause.
 Allergy & ENT Associates, an allergy specialist in the Houston area, can address the root cause of the allergies that cause nosebleeds, whether they’re tedious or traumatic.

 Posted in: Allergy